 It reminded me of how much I enjoyed that college job and led me to open a salon and spa.
-The development and marketing was far more fun than the daily management.
+The marketing was far more fun than the daily management.
 I sold it to one of my stylists a year later.
 I checked that off my bucket list and I still had my job at QVC.

-During that time, the clergy child sex abuse scandal hit Philadelphia.
+During that time, the clergy child sex abuse scandal hit Philadelphia hard.
 With kids in Catholic school and having worked alongside many of the involved priests, I felt personally betrayed.
 I founded a blog titled “Catholics4Change” to give parents a place to vent and question.
-The blog also attracted victims.
+The forum also attracted victims and their families.
 Local and national TV and radio shows invited me to offer commentary.
-Becoming deeply involved with the issue, I founded a political action committee to champion child protection legislation.
+My QVC skills were put to good use on the behalf of victims.

 My daughter’s college visits prompted my return to Temple University as an adjunct instructor in Communications.
 My Dead Poets Society teaching fantasy was fulfilled – without the student suicide.

 Then, my husband and I decided it was time to really shake things up.
 With our son, we moved to Charleston, SC.
 The low country is an inspiring “office” for writing.

 A perfect day includes feet in the sand and a good book in hand or rainy writing at my desk.
 A perfect night includes a full moon, starry sky and the scent of confederate jasmine.
 If I could only eat one food it would be Italian.
 Baroque music, the ocean and yoga relax me.
-The ultimate indulgence is a massage and/or a hot fudge sundaes with extra everything.
+The ultimate indulgence is a massage and/or a hot fudge sundae with extra everything.
 My family is everything.
 I collect crystal balls, tarot cards, crazy friends and shells.
 My favorite color is white, followed by green.
 I spend way too much time watching TV – especially shows with period costumes and British accents.
 I love anything old – especially houses and graveyards.

 Born and breed in Philadelphia, I’ve recently died and gone to Charleston, SC.
 Both cities have equal parts of my heart.